izzymg/rotcore/README.md

 At the top level is **webrtc_send**, a **Go** module which acts as an SFU and WebRTC peer connector, signaling SDPs through the given signaling program, receiving video from **xsend** over UDP.

-**xsend** is written in **C/GStreamer**, used to stream the desktop video & audio from X11/Pulse using GStreamer, to UDP ports on the system.
+**streamer** is written in **C/GStreamer**, used to stream the desktop video & audio from X11/Pulse using GStreamer, to UDP ports on the system.

 **kbm** is written in **Rust**, used to control the keyboard and mouse of the desktop, receiving information via a TCP stream.

 ## Build & Bootstrap

-The easiest way to run these components is by using the **NodeJS** bootstrap script.

-Copy the secret into `conf/secret`, which is ignored by git.

-Run `make all` to trigger a build of the project, then run `SIGNAL_ADDRESS=localhost:80 node boostrap.js` to spawn instances of:

-* X11 & Chromium

-* Streamer

-* KBM

-* WebRTCSend
+You can either install all of the dependencies and run `make all`, to trigger a build.

+Then run `cd deploy` `node deploy.js`, see: [deploy/README.md](deploy/README.md)

 ## WebRTCSend dependencies